backstage/backstage/docs/backend-system/building-backends/08-migrating.md

 description: How to migrate existing backends to the new backend system
 ---

-> **DISCLAIMER: The new backend system is under active development and is not considered stable**
+> **DISCLAIMER: The new backend system is in alpha, and still under active development.
+As such, it is not considered stable, and it is not recommended to migrate production backends to the new backend system until it has a stable release.**

 ## Overview